smythp/cv/README.md

 # Presentations<a id="sec-6" name="sec-6"></a>

+"DH Box: Building Cloud-Based Infrastructure for the Digital Humanities"
+Canadian Soceity for Digital Humanities, Congress 2016
+2016 - Calgary, Alberta
+(Travel funding from National Endowment for the Humanities)

 "Building the University Worth Fighting For: Tools for Pedagogical, Institutional, and Social Change"
 HASTAC conference
 2016 - Tempe, Arizona
-(Travel award from Futures Initiative)
+(Travel award from GC Futures Initiative)

 "DH Box: A Digital Humanities Laboratory in the Cloud"
 CUNY DHI: Building a Digital Humanities Community